Mirantis/kqueen/docs/kqueen.rst

       - Name of Jenkins job used to deploy cluster.
     * - JENKINS_USERNAME
       - None
-      - Username for Jenkins login.
+      - Optional.
+Default username for Jenkins login.
+Is not used in UI

     * - CLUSTER_ERROR_STATE
       - Error